bollu/bollu.github.io/distributedsystems/main.md

 # Deadlock detection

 ## Wait-For-Graph(WFG)

+Nodes are processes.
+Edge from $P_1$ to $P_2$ if $P_1$ is blocked and is waiting for $P_2$ to release some resource.
+A system is deadlocked iff there is a cycle in the WFG.

 ## Deadlock Handling strategies and issues

+We can perform deadlock prevention, deadlock aviodance, and deadlock detection.

+- **deadlock prevention:** a process must gain all resources before it enters CS.
+- **deadlock avoidance:** a resource is granted to a process if the global state is safe.
+This cannot be done sanely because the global state is far too expensive to compute.
+- **deadlock detection:**

 ## Deadlock detection - issues, correctness criteria and resolution

 ## Models of deadlock - Single Resource Model, AND model, OR model, AND-OR model, (qp) model, Unrestricted model
+#### Single resource
+Can only request a single resource
+#### AND model

+Can request AND of multiple resource.
+Multiple resources can be asked for at once.
+Request is satisfied after all the resources are given.

+A cycle in the WFG imlpies a deadlock.

+A deadlock need not always create a cycle.
+You can have processes that are waiting on a deadlock be deadlocked, though they are outside the cycle --- ie, they are part of the knot.

+#### OR model

+Can request OR of multiple resources.
+Request is satisfied if any resource is given.

+#### AND-OR model

+Can ask for any boolean combination made by `AND` and `OR`.

+#### $\comb{p}{q}$ model

+allows us to request to get $p$ resources from a pool of $q$ candidate resources.
+For example, in the AND model, we have $p$ resources and we want to get all $p$ of them, so this is $\comb{p}{p}$.
+Similarly, in the OR model, we want to get _one_ of some $p$ requests.
+So this is $\comb{p}{1}$.

 ## Knapp’s Classification - Path-pushing algorithms, Edge-chasing algorithms, Diffusing Computations Based Algorithms, Global State Detection Based Algorithms

+#### Path pushing

+Maintain explicit global WFG. we send local WFG to other sites. eventually someone will have large enough picture to see the deadlock.

+#### Edge chasing

+A cycle is detected by spreading around probe messages in the graph.
+If a site receives a matching probe that it has sent, then it has detected an edge.

+Probes are fixed sized, hence short.

+#### Diffusing computation

+echo algorithms are used to detect deadlocks.
+If the computation terminates, initiator declares deadlock.

 ## Chandy-Misra-Haas Algorithm for the AND Model
 ## Chandy-Misra-Haas Algorithm for the OR Model
 ## Ho-Ramamoorthy Algorithm